setzer22/blackjack/README.md

 Here are the steps in order to try out the early development version of Blackjack.
 Binaries and easier installation methods will be provided in the future.
 The steps below require a complete Rust toolchain using `cargo`:

 1. Clone this repository, and make sure to download LFS files.
-In some systems, this may require separately installing a `git-lfs` package:
+In some systems, this may require separately installing a `git-lfs`[^1] package:
 ```bash
 git clone https://github.com/setzer22/blackjack
 git lfs install
 git lfs fetch --all
 git lfs pull
 ```

+[^1]: Linux users can install `git-lfs` with their distro's package manager (`apt install git-lfs` / `yum install git-lfs` / `pacman -S git-lfs`).
+MacOS users using homebrew can use `brew install git-lfs`.
+Other users should follow the [git-lfs install instructions](https://git-lfs.github.com/).

 2. From the same folder, run `cargo run` to launch Blackjack.

 ### Usage